-In 2016, the Special Investigations Unit invoked their mandate on seven (7) incidents involving our members with the following results:
+The SIU invoked its mandate on nineteen (19) incidents involving DRPS members in 2017, with the following results:

-- In five (5) of the cases, the subject officer was cleared of criminal responsibility by the SIU.
-The subject officer was also found by the Professional Standards Unit not to have committed any offence under the code of conduct of the Police Services Act. - In two (2) of the cases, the SIU decided not to proceed and terminated their investigation.
+- In eleven (11) of the cases, the subject officer was cleared of criminal responsibility by the SIU.
+The subject officer was also found by the Professional Standards Unit not to have committed misconduct as defined by the Code of Conduct of the Police Services Act. - In five (5) of the cases, the SIU decided not to proceed and terminated its investigation. - One (1) of the investigations resulted in criminal charges being laid; those charges were subsequently withdrawn by the Crown. - One (1) of the investigations resulted in criminal charges being laid.
+Those charges are still before the courts. - One (1) case is still under investigation by the SIU and a decision has not been rendered.